Rishav1800/Olympic_analysis/README.md

 # Olympic_analysis

-Data Source link: https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results /nExploratory Data Analysis on 120 years of olympic history data using SQL.
+Data Source link: https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results

+Exploratory Data Analysis on 120 years of olympic history data using SQL.

 Conducted a comprehensive analysis of 120 years of Olympic Games history using SQL queries, employing advanced functions such as aggregates, joins, window functions, CTEs, and data ordering techniques.

 Below are the 20  questions that have been analyzed.

 1. How many olympics games have been held?
 2. List down all Olympics games held so far.
 3. Mention the total no of nations who participated in each olympics game?